 We have our own Facebook page.
 Become our friend to get the latest news for teens at the library!
 We're at http://www.facebook.com/pages/Hutchinson-Public-Library-Young-Adult-Advisory-Board/101991254196?ref=nf.

 YA NEWSLETTER Click here for a copy of our latest issue.

 We occasionally offer teen video workshops.
 Watch here or check our Facebook page for information.
 Applications forms will be available online and at Hutchinson Public Library.

 Teen coffeehouses are scheduled periodically in the library's auditorium.
-The next coffeehouse is scheduled for Sunday, May 5th, 2-4pm, in the library's auditorium.
 Teens can participate by reading their own poems or others' poems.
 They can also read their own stories, perform skits, and/or sing.
 Snacks and beverages are provided.
-Winning computer art and photographs from our recent Teen Creativity Contest are now on display in the auditorium, and will be up through May 17th.
+Winning computer art and photographs from our recent Teen Creativity Contest are put on display in the auditorium.
 Watch here or check our FaceBook page for info on our next coffeehouse.